katherinedau/atlanticcurrent/_posts/2019-02-11-Rianxo-guad.md

    {:.caption}

 The chapel was largely constructed in the 17th century.
+In 1671, Alonso Fernández de Bastón established the chapel on the site of an earlier shrine.
+The image of the Virgin of Guadalupe was installed in 1854.

 The people of Rianxo celebrate the Virgin of Guadalupe from September 7-14 each year.